Skip to content

 Favored Expertise/skills: Haptics and telerobotics; Hands-on experience with mechanical and electronic hardware, as well as computing systems.

-Application is open to international and domestic students.
-Priority is given to domestic applicants.
+The research will take place at the IRIS Laboratory and Queen’s Ingenuity Lab Research Institute.
+The position is competitive and is funded with an annual stipend of ~C$29,000.
+Application is open to both international and domestic students.
+Priority will be given to domestic applicants.
 IRIS Lab is committed to employment equity, diversity, and inclusion in the workplace and encourages applications from equity deserving groups.

 With the advent of faster processing power, lower cost of electronics, and push for commercial head-mounted displays, virtual reality (VR) is becoming a reality and truly a formidable technological and market-driven force in revolutionizing the way we interact with machines and each other.